deadlyvipers/dojo_rules/introduction.md

 Hi, my name is toprahmin.
 Thanks for having me at the dojo.
-My favorite codeschool path is Mastering github
+My favorite codeschool path is Mastering JavaScript